DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Conclusion and Limitations

 \section{Conclusion and Limitations}

-Our paper proposes DUET, a novel algorithm that exploits multiple rounds of feedback from a downstream unseen evaluation task to automatically optimize training data mixture for LLMs.
-We provide theoretical guarantees of DUET and show that it optimizes data mixtures in a variety of LLM evaluation tasks better than other baselines.
-One limitation of DUET is that it requires multiple rounds of feedback and LLM fine-tuning to optimize data mixtures, incurring more computational cost.
-However, our experiments showed that we need fewer than 10 iterations for DUET to optimize data mixtures better than other baselines.
-While our paper focused on LLM fine-tuning, we also believe DUET works equally well in pre-training settings.
+Our paper proposes DUET, a novel algorithm that exploits multiple rounds of coarse, noisy feedback from a downstream unseen evaluation task to automatically optimize training data mixture for LLMs.
+Our approach offers an effective solution to address the unseen task setting, where fine-grained data information is unavailable (and conventional approaches fail).
+It is also quite flexible, allowing us to choose amongst different data selection methods in its inner loop.
+We provide theoretical guarantees of DUET and empirically show that it optimizes data mixtures in a variety of LLM evaluation tasks better than other baselines.
+One limitation is that our paper focused on LLM fine-tuning, but broadly speaking, we believe that DUET can be adapted to and would work equally well for pre-training.
 This leaves room for fruitful future research.